 Many budget airlines operate flights to Faro, making it easy and affordable for retirees to travel and visit family and friends.

-The region is also well-connected by road and rail, making it easy to explore other parts of Portugal and Europe.
+The region is also well-connect by road and rail, making it easy to explore other parts of Portugal and Europe.

 One of the main reasons why expats choose to retire in the Algarve is the prevalence of the English language in the region.

-English is widely spoken and understood, which makes it easy for retirees to navigate daily life, communicate with locals, and access services.
+English is widely speaking and understood, which makes it easy for retirees to navigate daily life, communicate with locals, and access services.

 English is also the primary language of many businesses and services in the region, including restaurants, shops, and medical facilities.